Responsive evaluation: Strengths

 The responsive approach is applicable to summative and formative evaluations.

-The formative evaluation is useful when the project staff needs help monitoring the program and when no one knows what problems are going to face it.
+Formative evaluation is useful when the participants of the project needs help while monitoring the program; and for times it is not clear what problems are going to be faced.

 In summative evaluation is useful this approach when audiences want to understand the activities, the strengths and the shortcoming of the project.

 Responsive evaluation is preferred over the pre-ordinate evaluation when someone wants to know the extent to which set objectives have changed (Stake, 1972).
 The responsive approach let to generate large bases of data, to allow for a thick description of a program.
 The responsive evaluation allows for evaluations of programs which are either limited or broad in scope and is especially suited for programs which are in transition.

 Gender-responsive evaluation

 Gender-responsive evaluation is important as a means for building strong systems for generating and using evidence in order to improve the work that people do to achieve gender equality and women's empowerment.
 Gender-responsive evaluation is a powerful resource for accomplish the transformative agenda of the Sustainable Development Goals.

 Gender-responsive approach can improve gender equality and the empowerment of women by incorporating gender and women's rights aspects into evaluation approaches, methods, processes and use.
 The evaluation is a link of positive change towards gender equality and the empowerment of women.
 The process empowers the involved stakeholders and therefore prevents further gender discrimination and exclusion.

 Effective gender-responsive programs and interventions enhance to eliminate social factors such as racism, sexism, and economic oppression which cannot be overlooked in discussions of effective interventions for women offenders.
 In terms of dealing with individual issues is important to take in consideration the social issues of poverty, race and gender inequalities because they have a profound impact on women lives.
 Successful interventions must relate to the social realities where women come from and to which they will return.
 Gender-responsive evaluation is sensitive to cultural differences and expectations.
 The first challenge is to use theories and research development that support the implementation of these critical programs.